agile-dev-assignments/project-proposal-speakeasy/README.md

 Hopefully once the platform works in-browser we will then also be able to expand cross platform to native clients by deploying on top of the Electron framework.

 ## Easter Egg
-Initially anyone will be allowed to visit the website, however the page displayed will not be what is expected.
-Users will have to interact with the page in a specific way inorder to unlock the inbrowser application or the client download.
+Initially anyone will be allowed to visit the website, however the page will not immediately show the application.
+Users will have to already know the secret button/trap used to unlock the real website.
 Unless you have been told how to solve this mini puzzle you will be unable to use Speakeasy!